Zilliqa/Scilla-Cookbook/docs/csc-introduction.md

 ## What is a Cookbook

-Like an ordinary cookbook, you are not looking for a recipe that can be made from a certain ingredient or using a certain utensil, but you are looking to perform a specific task.

 A programmers cookbook contains snippets of code to explain a concept to the reader.
 In our case, this is a Scilla and Scilla interactivity cookbook.
 The reader will find Scilla, Javascript and other snippets with a high level description.

 The Community Scilla Cookbook (CSC) is maintained by the community and is a reference for various scilla related documents, contracts, howto's, tips and tricks.
 If you have found this documentation useful, consider contributing your knowledge.